lucasnevespereira/bl-wallet-service/README.md

 # BL Wallet Service

-BlueLabs Wallet Service, is a simple service to manage a digital wallet.
+Bl Wallet Service, is a simple service to manage a digital wallet.

 This service provides the following features